dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 A `ruby -v` should return something in the lines of:
 "ruby 2.3.1p112 (2016-04-26 revision 54768) [x86_64-linux]"

+A question at that point would be what to do if the production instance comes with the desired Ruby version installed.
+My take would be to still go through the Rbenv/Ruby-build path since the production Ruby and the system Ruby are two different things, which might need to be updated/upgraded separately.
+For the GCE instance specifically, there was no Ruby at all.
+An interesting fact is that while downloading stuff from the Internet, such as cloning Git repositories, is ultra-fast specially compared to my local VM.
+Compiling, as I chose a shared CPU being cost concious, was considerably slower than in the local VM.

 ### 4. Install Rails and NodeJS